dragonchaser/mapinator/README.md

+# NOTE:
+This will not be developed any further, this was an hackweek attempt to get familar with electron, I took several wrong turns during this.
+I will remodel it at some point and reimplement it at some point (next hackweek maybe).

 # Mapinator

 Mapinator is (probably going to be) a handy tool for the gamemaster hosting pen and paper sessions (like D&D, Deadlands or Shadowrun).